primer/view_components/adr/0251-use-catalyst-for-client-side-behaviours.md

 <!-- The change that we're proposing or have agreed to implement. -->

-Start using Catalyst in Primer ViewComponent behaviours where applicable.
+Any new Primer ViewComponent behaviours should be authored using Catalyst.

 ## Considered Options